Maxine Singer

-Maxine Frank Singer (born February 15, 1931) is an American molecular biologist and science administrator.
-She is known for her contributions to solving the genetic code, her role in the ethical and regulatory debates on recombinant DNA techniques (including the organization of the Asilomar Conference on Recombinant DNA), and her leadership of Carnegie Institution of Washington.
+Maxine Frank Singer (née Frank; February 15, 1931 – July 9, 2024) was an American molecular biologist and science administrator.
+She was known for her contributions to solving the genetic code, her role in the ethical and regulatory debates on recombinant DNA techniques (including the organization of the Asilomar Conference on Recombinant DNA), and her leadership of Carnegie Institution of Washington.

 In 2002, Discover magazine recognized her as one of the 50 most important women in science.

-Life
+Early life and education

+Maxine Frank was born in New York City to Henrietta and Hyman Frank.
+Her father was a lawyer, and her mother a homemaker.

-Singer was born in New York City.
-After attending Midwood High School in Brooklyn, she majored in chemistry (and minored in biology) at Swarthmore College.
-She went on to earn a Ph.D. in 1957 at Yale University, researching protein chemistry under Joseph Fruton.
-Fruton encouraged her to specialize in nucleic acids, and in 1956 she joined the Laboratory of Biochemistry of Leon Heppel at the National Institutes of Health.
+After attending Midwood High School in Brooklyn, she majored in chemistry and minored in biology at Swarthmore College.
+She went on to earn a PhD in 1957 at Yale University, researching protein chemistry under Joseph Fruton.

+Career

+After graduating, Fruton encouraged her to specialize in nucleic acids, and in 1956 she joined the Laboratory of Biochemistry of Leon Heppel at the National Institutes of Health.
 She led various biochemical research groups as the Chief of the Laboratory of Biochemistry at the National Cancer institute between 1980 and 1987.

 In the wake of the 1973 report of the first use of recombinant DNA techniques to introduce genes from one species into another, Singer was among the first to call attention to the possible risks of genetic engineering.
 She was a chairperson of the 1973 Gordon Conference on Nucleic Acids, where the possible public health risks of the technique were discussed, and she helped to organize the 1975 Asilomar Conference on Recombinant DNA that resulted in guidelines for dealing with the largely unknown risks of the technique.

 Singer was elected a Fellow of the American Academy of Arts and Sciences in 1978.
-In 1988, she became president of Carnegie Institution of Washington, a position she held until 2002.
+In 1988, she became president of the Carnegie Institution of Washington, a position she held until 2002.
 She was elected to the American Philosophical Society in 1990.
 Singer received the National Medal of Science in 1992 "for her outstanding scientific accomplishments and her deep concern for the societal responsibility of the scientist" and was the first woman to receive the Vannevar Bush Award, in 1999.
 In 2007, she was awarded the Public Welfare Medal from the National Academy of Sciences.